-A microwave digestion has several important advantages over an openvessel digestion, including higher temperatures $(200-300 \,^{\circ}\text{C})$ and pressures (40-100 bar).
-As a result, digestions requiring several hours in an open-vessel may need no more than 30 minutes when using a microwave digestion.
+A microwave digestion has several important advantages over an openvessel digestion, including higher temperatures (200-300 $^{\circ}$ C) and pressures (40-100 bar).
+As a result, digestions that require several hours in an openvessel may need less than 30 minutes when using a microwave digestion.
 In addition, a closed container prevents the loss of volatile gases.
-Disadvantages include the inability to add reagents during the digestion, limitations on the sample's size (typically <1 g), and safety concerns due to the high pressures and corrosive reagents.
+Disadvantages include the inability to add reagents during the digestion, limitations on the sample's size (typically < 1 g), and safety concerns due to the use of high pressures and the use of corrosive reagents.

-Inorganic samples that resist decomposition by digesting with acids or bases often can be brought into solution by fusing with a large excess of an alkali metal salt, called a flux.
+Inorganic samples that resist decomposition by digesting with acids or bases often are brought into solution by fusing with a large excess of an alkali metal salt, called a flux.
 After mixing the sample and the flux in a crucible, they are heated to a molten state and allowed to cool slowly to room temperature.
-The melt usually dissolves readily in distilled water or dilute acid.
+The resulting melt usually dissolves readily in distilled water or dilute acid.
 Table 7.3 summarizes several common fluxes and their uses.
 Fusion works when other methods of decomposition do not because of the high temperature and the flux's high concentration in the molten liquid.
+Disadvantages include contamination from the flux and the crucible, and the loss of volatile materials.